WordPress/gutenberg/packages/core-data/README.md

 _Returns_

--   `string`: The current global styles.
+-   `string`: The default template id for the given query.

 ### getEditedEntityRecord